Watch more videos on Teaching in Korea here

 Hagwons are generally for families that can afford extra tutoring for their children.
 These families strive for their children to be successful, so the studies are more advanced and the students are primed to study.
 Many of the students in my public school couldn’t afford a hagwon, so teaching them was an additional challenge, but my English classes were their only exposure to the English language and opportunity to learn a tool, which could sculpt their future.

-EPIK Fears: What can make or break you
+EPIK Fears that will make or break you

 The Pros of a Hagwon